LunarEngineer/LunaHouseholdSecretsEngine/README.md

 `bw list items --search "MyHappySecret" | jq  '.[] .id'`

 When accessing a secret you may use the patterns in the examples here which demonstrate how to extract both sensitive (`hidden`), and non-sensitive (`text`), values into output.

+## Main Components

+* `proxmox-creds.tf`: This establishes the base credentials needed to deploy all the remaining.
+* `provisioner-key.tf`: This is used to publish a keypair into the secrets engine.